10 Fascinating Titanic Facts You Probably Didn’t Know About

 $2 Million: The cost to preserve the historic Belfast dock where the Titanic was built

 According to BBC News, over $2 million was set aside for work on the Thompson Graving dock in “the largest single investment ever made by the Department of the Environment in support of an historic monument.”
 A new building was constructed to safeguard the area against flooding.

 Ships continue to struggle with icebergs to this day.
-“Only last year, an iceberg tore a hole in the hull of a Russian fishing boat cruising around the Antarctic.
-The 32-person crew threw cargo overboard to lighten the ship while waiting nearly two weeks for rescue,” wrote Lauren Everitt for BBC News Magazine.
+In 2011, for example, “an iceberg tore a hole in the hull of a Russian fishing boat cruising around the Antarctic.
+The 32-person crew threw cargo overboard to lighten the ship while waiting nearly two weeks for rescue,” writes Lauren Everitt for BBC News Magazine.

 Now that you know these Titanic facts, read the haunting stories of Canada’s most famous shipwrecks.